Sports-Dynamics/cricket-fever/README.md

 # cricket-fever
-This repository is used to build cricket team management application.
+This repository is used to build cricket game application.
 This application will consist of following features :
 - Player Mangement
 - Team Management